 This is completely wrong!

 And although a large majority of foster carers identify with Pioneer values, it doesn’t mean you have to.
 We strongly encourage anyone who’s thinking about this life-changing role to give us a call or submit an enquiry on our website and get the ball rolling.
-You won’t know unless you try.
-After all, why couldn’t you foster?
+There's no harm in asking and it could change a child's life.

 Matt Holmes – Referrals and Recruitment Coordinator at Family Care Group